a-sit-plus/signum/README.md

 #### Decoding Values

-Various helper functions exist to facilitate decoging the values contained in `Asn1Primitives`, such as `decodeInt()`, for example.
+Various helper functions exist to facilitate decoding the values contained in `Asn1Primitives`, such as `decodeInt()`, for example.
 However, anything can be decoded and tagged at will.
 Therefore, a generic decoding function exists, which has the following signature: